junybike/yelp-data-library/README.md

 # Yelp Data Library
-Yelp Data Library is designed with the MS SQL database ODBC in Python.
+Yelp Data Library is designed with the MS SQL database and ODBC in Python.

 ## What is "Yelp"?
 Yelp is the name of a database containing businesses, business reviewers (the users), and business review information.